USDA-FSA/fsa-design-system/components/tophat/index.md

 ## General Guidance

-* The Top Hat should be positioned above the [Application Header Component]({{ site.baseurl }}components/header-app/) when paired together in an FSA Application.
+* The Top Hat should be positioned above the [Application Header Component]({{ site.baseurl }}components/header-app/) when paired together in an FPAC Application.